sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/node.md

 First of all we initialize the `WebhookReceiver` using the `LIVEKIT_API_KEY` and `LIVEKIT_API_SECRET`.
 This object will validate and decode the incoming webhook events.

 The endpoint receives the incoming webhook with the async method `WebhookReceiver#receive`.
 It takes the body and the `Authorization` header of the request.
 If everything is correct, you can do whatever you want with the event (in this case, we just log it).

+Remember to return a `200` OK response at the end to let LiveKit Server know that the webhook was received correctly.

 <br>